Madic-/Sway-DE/README.md

 Or alternatively in the [HOTKEYS.md](HOTKEYS.md) file.

+By default $mod is the super key (or windows key).

 | Action | Binding |
 | --- | --- |
 | Toggle Redshift | $mod+Shift+t |